ganbarodigital/php-http-status/docs/reference/StatusValues/SwitchingProtocolsStatus.md

 ### getStatusLine()

-`HttpStatus::getStatusLine()` returns the HTTP status line.
+`SwitchingProtocolsStatus::getStatusLine()` returns the HTTP status line.
 This is the string that is printed after the HTTP protocol version at the start of any HTTP response.

 ```php
 use GanbaroDigital\HttpStatus\StatusValues\Informational\SwitchingProtocolsStatus;